 - Missing or strange fields in email.

-- Salutation is missing.
-This can be an indicator of phishing email.
+- The salutation is missing.
+This can be an indicator of a phishing email.

 - Aggressive call to action.
 Businesses do not regularly require you to update your payment information or your passwords.
-Be wary of emails that ask you for too much information or use aggressive wording.
+Be wary of emails asking you for too much information or aggressive wording.

 - If it sounds to good to be true – it is!

 - Graphic is fuzzy.
-Design and the layout of phishing email often gives it away.
+The design and the layout of phishing emails often give it away.
 Scammers rarely do their design work properly.